Weronika E. Janczuk serves as a literary agent with the renowned literary agency Janklow & Nesbit.

 I returned to re-build a list of talent from the ground up in August 2018, for the long-term, after a six-year stint in the non-profit world.
-During this time, I worked on and managed philosophical-educational, cultural, and health programming for organizations with international networks.
+During my time in the non-profit context, I worked on and managed philosophical-educational, cultural, and health programming for organizations with international networks.

 I am also a writer, as are many other agents and editors.

-You can find a short story of mine, “The Red Coat,” published in my undergrad journal for fiction here, an incipient exploration of mental illness and generational trauma; an article on the importance of certain science regarding women’s health, around which I wrapped my mind in the non-profit context, here; and a book review of Francis Oakley, PhD, president emeritus of Williams College’s memoir here, with more reviews forthcoming.
-(Agents can’t ever read too many actually published books, of course; I’m currently reading Mary Norris’ Greek to Me: Adventures of the Comma Queen.)
+You can find, among many shorter published pieces, an article on the importance of certain science regarding women’s health around which I wrapped my mind in the non-profit context here; and a book review of Francis Oakley, PhD, president emeritus of Williams College’s memoir here, with more reviews forthcoming.

 Originally from Kitchener, Canada–born to parents who legally migrated from Poland, via Germany–I moved with my family to the USA in 1998 (also legally, of course), and have lived in Wisconsin and Minnesota, where I finished high school (Eagan), and developed a Midwestern flair: I love kind hearts; 10,000 lakes; and driving on long highways with windows down and music ablaze.
 I have the rare gift of being a tri-citizen (Polish by blood and parentage, Canadian by birth, American by time and choice).
 Polish was my first language, and I’ve spent much time abroad; I love the international scene, diversity in cultures, and breadth of experience.

 In 2010, I moved to New York City to study at New York Univ.’s Gallatin School.
 There I finished a self-designed B.A. in the philosophy of the human person (Dec. ’13), which was a degree that answered the question, What is the human person?.
+Find an incipient intro to the structure of this degree here.
 During this time I also served on the boards of certain literacy and literary journals.
 (As an aside–consider checking these out: One of my favorite books from my undergrad is a work of sociology of the same title: What is a Person? by Univ. of Notre Dame scholar Christian Smith.
 Another, by professor emeritus at McGill Univ.
 Charles Taylor, is called Sources of the Self: The Making of the Modern Identity.)

 Today I remain in NYC, deeply involved in a bunch of literary, academic, service-based, and other circles.
 This apple of a city has my heart.